- Recommended

 Discover the best of Sintra — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sintra trip today.

-Atmospheric UNESCO-listed old town with narrow lanes, historic buildings, small shops, and easy access to major monuments.
+Sintra’s UNESCO-listed old town offers lanes, tiled facades, shops, and easy access to major monuments, making it the essential walking base.

-Large landscaped park surrounding Pena Palace, with forested trails, lakes, viewpoints, and romantic garden design.
+Large Romantic park surrounding Pena Palace, filled with lakes, viewpoints, exotic trees, and winding paths through misty mountain scenery.

-Tipping is not obligatory.
-Round up or leave 5-10% for good restaurant service; small change for cafes and taxis is appreciated.
+Service is usually included.
+Round up or leave 5-10% at restaurants for good service; small change for cafes; taxi tips are optional, usually rounding up.

 Find answers to the most common questions about traveling from Faro to Sintra by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Sintra, this guide helps you travel smarter and with confidence.